alvesoaj/vscode-eex-beautify/README.md

 gem install htmlbeautifier
 ```

-NOTE: For you that have a filename with extension `.html.eex`, your file might be recognized as `html` file, not as `eex` file.
+NOTE: Filenames with extension `.html.eex` might be recognized as an `html` file, not as an `eex` file.
 In that case, add a setting in your `settings.json` like below:

 ```json
 "files.associations": {